brechtDR/mini-static-thingy-wingy/README.md

 ## How to run it

-Make sure you have the lateste node version installed.
+Make sure you have the latest node version installed.
 Simply download the main directory and run:

 ```
 npm install